 Tuition and Fees

-In order to qualify for resident tuition rates, you must submit a Certificate of Residence to the Student Accounts Office.
+In order to qualify for resident tuition rates, you must submit a Certificate of Residence to the Student Accounts Office within 30 days of the start of the semester.

 A certificate is required to be on file at Monroe Community College every semester for which you enroll.
 A Certificate of Residence is valid for one year only!